bdthemes/zoloblocks/readme.txt

 Showcase progress or stats with interactive pie charts, such as completion rates or survey results.
 Make data visually appealing and easy to understand.

 **QR Code (Free)**
-Generate QR codes for quick access to links, contact information, or promotions that simplify user interactions and bridge offline-to-online experiences.
+Generate QR codes for quick access to links, contact information, or promotions that simplify user interactions and bridges offline-to-online experiences.

 **Social Count (Free)**
 Display social media follower counts to build credibility and showcase popularity.

  **Social Links (Free)**
-Add social media links for better connectivity and engagement, such as in headers, footers, or profile cards.
+Add social media links for better connectivity and engagement, such as in headers, footers, or profile car

  **Social Share (Free)**
 Enable social sharing buttons to increase content reach and engagement.
+Increase your content reach with social sharing options.

 **Spline Viewer (Free)**
 Embed 3D Spline designs for interactive and modern visuals, such as product showcases or animations.